Mario-Gozie/Sales-Data-and-Tableau-Dashboard/README.md

 ![Alt Text](https://github.com/Mario-Gozie/Sales-Data-and-Tableau-Dashboard/blob/main/Images/Dashboard.png)

+To interact with the dashboard, you could use this [link](https://public.tableau.com/app/profile/chigozirim.nwasinachi.oguedoihu/viz/Asmallshopvisual/Dashboard3)

 ## GENERAL SUMMARY AND INSIGHT
 * The shop made sales of over **1.3 million** for two years but it saw a decrease of a bit above **51%** in sales in the year 2019 compared to 2018.